-In legacy BIOS (Basic Input Output System) systems, you need to press some special keys like Del, F2 or F1 to enter in the BIOS to change the boot order or configure other system settings.
-Intel has replaced these lagacy BIOS chips with UEFI (Unified Extensible Firmware Interface) Firmware to allow all those changes.
+In legacy BIOS (Basic Input Output System) systems, you need to press some special keys like Del, F2, or F1 to enter the BIOS to change the boot order or configure other system settings.
+Intel has replaced these legacy BIOS chips with UEFI (Unified Extensible Firmware Interface) Firmware to allow all those changes.
 UEFI is a small program written on the motherboard during its manufacturing.
 It has overcome all the limitations, the BIOS had.
-Some such BIOS limitations include booting support up to 2.2 GB hard drives, slow booting, security issues and absence of remote access to it.
-In this write-up, I will explain the procedure to change the boot-order in UEFI of all modern day computers.
+Some such BIOS limitations include booting support up to 2.2 GB hard drives, slow booting, security issues, and the absence of remote access to it.
+In this write-up, I will explain the procedure to change the boot order in UEFI of all modern-day computers.

 1 Open Settings, and click Update and Security.

 2 Now in the next screen, click on Recovery from the left side-bar menu.
 From the options, click on Restart Now under the Advanced startup.